Tektite habitat: Tektite I

-On 28 January 1969 a detachment from Amphibious Construction Battalion 2 augmented by an additional 17 Seabee divers from both the Atlantic and Pacific fleets as well as the 21st NCR began the installation of the habitat in Great Lameshur Bay in the U. S. Virgin Islands.
+On 28 January 1969, a detachment from Amphibious Construction Battalion 2 augmented by an additional 17 Seabee divers from both the Atlantic and Pacific fleets as well as the 21st NCR began the installation of the habitat in Great Lameshur Bay in the U. S. Virgin Islands.
 They had it completed on February 12.
 On February 15, 1969, three days later, four U.S. Department of Interior scientists (Ed Clifton, Conrad Mahnken, Richard Waller and John VanDerwalker) descended to the ocean floor to begin the ambitious diving project dubbed "Tektite I".
-By March 18, 1969, the four aquanauts had established a new world's record for saturated diving by a single team.
+By 18 March 1969, the four aquanauts had established a new world's record for saturated diving by a single team.
 On April 15, 1969, the aquanaut team returned to the surface with over 58 days of marine scientific studies.
 More than 19 hours of decompression time were needed to accommodate the scientists' return to the surface.
-The United States Office of Naval Research coordinated Tektite I.
+The United States Office of Naval Research coordinated Tektite I. Denzil Pauli, of the Office of Naval Research, was the Program Director for Tektite I.

 Much of the research for Tektite I centered on humans in this new environment.
 Topics investigated would include: biology (blood changes, sleep patterns, oxygen toxicity), decompression and decompression sickness, microbiology and mycology.

 Tektite II

 The United States Department of the Interior coordinated Tektite II, with part of the funding coming from NASA, which was interested in the psychological study of the scientific teams working in closed and restricted environments, similar to that of spacecraft on long missions.
-A team of Behavioral Observers from the University of Texas at Austin, led by Dr. Robert Helmreich, were tasks to record round the clock activities of the aquanauts by Cc TV.
+A team of Behavioral Observers from the University of Texas at Austin, led by Robert Helmreich, were tasked to record round the clock activities of the aquanauts by CCTV.